 Yeah I want my hair to grow out, but it’s taking forever.
 It’s already pretty long, but I want it maybe 3-5 inches more… I’m going to check out that website LifeInCA posted…posted over 5 years ago

 I had a friend who swore that when she rubbed ice on her head, it helped, based on the principle that it causes your hair follicles to sort of contract.

 Also try taking Biotin.
 I take that every day along w/ prenatals (gelatin!) and I swear, I can’t keep my hair short enough.
 My hair is almost to my waist and I now have to re-highlight my hair about every 3-4 weeks instead of every 6-8.
 I have a VERY LIGHT dye job.
-My nails grow so fast I sometimes cut them twice a week (I hate long nails w/ a passion).posted almost 4 years ago
+My nails grow so fast I sometimes cut them twice a week (I hate long nails w/ a passion).posted over 5 years ago

 yeah i heard the trimming one.

 i grew out my hair by cutting off like 3 inches every few weeks and massaging my scalp.

 Olive oil and coconut oil.
 It is an Indian recipe.
 The mixture should be mostly olive oil, and then some coconut oil (I don’t know the exact measurements).
 Rub it into your scalp and then wrap a hot towel around all of your hair and your head so that your pores open up.
 Do this once a week, no more!
 Or else your pores will be filled with oil.